Machine-builder/pygame-ui/README.md

 # sure how that would be setup, I
 # recommend you look into some of the
 # test files to get a rough idea
 ```

-# extra-notes
+## extra notes
-This code is awful, I'm aware - but I'd appreciate it if you don't go steal it and claim it as your own :P
+This code is awful, I'm aware.. haha

-# license
+## license
-Please make sure to read the COPYING file before deciding to release your own versions of my code,
-also feel free to add a PR to change anything or fix anything up
+Please make sure to read the COPYING file before deciding to release your own versions of my code, also feel free to add a PR to change anything or fix anything up